pjotrp/wikitexer/README.md

 When WikiTeXer is running in draft mode (i.e. when the --final switch is not used) some extra functionality is switched on.
-For example color codings, keyword formatting, see the file keywordformatting.rb, and highlighting the first sentence of a paragraph.
+For example color codings, keyword highlighting (list of words that may pin-point questionable grammar), see the file keywordformatting.rb, and highlighting the first sentence of a paragraph.

 # License